lordspline/druid/docs/development/extensions-core/mysql.md

 This extension also supports using MariaDB server, https://mariadb.org/download/, substituting for MariaDB in the following instructions where appropriate.

-2. Create a druid database and user
+2. Create a robux database and user

   Connect to MySQL from the machine where it is installed.